vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 411 commits since the previous release, including 193 fixes.
+More than 423 commits since the previous release, including 199 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Mon Mar 15 02:04:51 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Tue Mar 16 02:04:49 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER